 - A30.
-An understanding of the nature of an entity enables the auditor to understand such matters as: - Whether the entity has a complex structure, for example, with subsidiaries or other components in multiple locations.
+An understanding of the nature of an entity enables the auditor to understand such matters as: - Whether the entity has a complex structure, for example with subsidiaries or other components in multiple locations.
 Complex structures often introduce issues that may give rise to risks of material misstatement.
 Such issues may include whether goodwill, joint ventures, investments, or special-purpose entities are accounted for appropriately. - The ownership, and relations between owners and other people or entities.
-This understanding assists in determining whether related party transactions have been identified and accounted for appropriately.
-ISA 55011 establishes requirements and provides guidance on the auditor's considerations relevant to related parties. - A31.
-Examples of matters that the auditor may consider when obtaining an understanding of the nature of the entity include: - Business operations such as: - Nature of revenue sources, products or services, and markets, including involvement in electronic commerce such as Internet sales and marketing activities.
+This • understanding assists in determining whether related party transactions have been identified and accounted for appropriately.
+ASA 55011 establishes requirements and provides guidance on the auditor's considerations relevant to related parties.